RedisLabs/terraform-provider-rediscloud/README.md

 - Redis Cloud:  [redislabs.com/redis-enterprise-cloud](https://redislabs.com/redis-enterprise-cloud)
 - Mailing list: [Google Groups](http://groups.google.com/group/terraform-tool)

-The Redis Enterprise Cloud Terraform provider is a plugin for Terraform that allows RediD Enterprise Cloud Pro customers to manage the full lifecyle of their subscriptions and related Redis databases.
+The Redis Enterprise Cloud Terraform provider is a plugin for Terraform that allows Redis Enterprise Cloud Pro customers to manage the full lifecyle of their subscriptions and related Redis databases.

 Requirements